bneijt/boxchannel/README.md

 boostrap.sh
 -----------
-Use `virtualenv` to create a python environment and install mmh3.
+Use `virtualenv` to create a python environment and install boxchannel in it.
+You also need the virtualenv to use other scripts.

 stage.py
 --------